thomas-sheard/double_pendulum/README.md

 # A double pendulum simulation in Rust

 A project I've always wanted to do.
-This is the baseline simulation, which will be used for other visualisation like plotting Lissajous curves (and maybe listening to them), and state visualisations in the angle space.
+This is the baseline simulation, which will be used for other visualisation like plotting Lissajous curves (and maybe listening to them!), and state visualisations in the angle space.
 Stay tuned!

 ## Installation / Running
 Not entirely built with this in mind, but if you'd like to run this, make sure you have `cargo` installed and (for Linux) run